 - Change the executable target to:

-- Double-click on the icon to run Spybot in Advanced Mode.
+- Double-click the icon to run Spybot in Advanced Mode.

-- Create backups of fixed system internals: Any registry inconsistencies fixed by Spybot may cause problems for your system.
-Using this options the registry to be restored to the state it was in before the Spybot scan.
+- Create Backups Of Fixed System Internals: Any registry inconsistencies fixed by Spybot may cause problems for your system.
+Using this option allows the registry to be restored to the state it was in before the Spybot scan.

-- Display confirmation changes before doing critical changes: Using this option will ensure you are aware that changes are about to be made and prompt you for confirmation.
+- Display Confirmation Changes Before Doing Critical Changes: Using this option will ensure you are aware that changes are about to be made; you'll be prompted for confirmation.

-- Scan priority: Most users will normal scan priority.
+- Scan Priority: Most users will use normal scan priority.

 Spybot has the ability to run whenever the system is booted and to detect and fix any problems automatically.
 Enable the following settings under the Automation section of the Settings tab: